J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 3. Sentiment analysis

-We assume that the same answer results in a Similarity of 1, the opposite 0 and a undefined answer of the RAG as Unsure.
+We assume that the same answer results in a Similarity of 1, the opposite 0 and a unsure answer of the RAG with 0.5.

+Table 3: Results of sentiment analysis
 | Question  | Chat-GPT |  RAG    | Similarity | Score | Source |
 | --------- | -------- | ------- | ---------- | ----- | -------|
 |     1     |    Yes   |    No   |    0.0     | 0.63  |   Yes  |